faucetsdn/daq/docs/qualification.md

 dockerized test containers to run against tests against network-attached target devices; afterwards, a report is generated and optionally uploaded to a web dashboard.

+## Before you begin
+Before you proceed, be sure you have done the following:

+-Create an appropriate new GCP service account.
+Download the JSON key file associated with your new account.
+You will need this key to configure your DAQ system.
+-Set the service account with appropriate permissions in IAM.
+These include: Cloud iOT Admin, Cloud Datastore User, Pub/Sub Admin and Storage Admin.
+Note that you will need to search for Cloud iOT Admin in the IAM page in order to add it to your list of permissions.
+-Create a new VM in GCP with suitable # of processors (nominally 2), appropriate RAM, an appropriate name.
+-Log in to the new VM.
+You can do so from the GCP web SSH interface.
+-Install Git on the new vm: “sudo apt-get install git” -Run the following: git clone https://github.com/faucetsdn/daq.git - this will set up an appropriate directory structure within directory /daq
+-Change to your daq directory: cd daq
+-Run the following: sudo bin/setup_base - The setup_base command installs a minimum set of basic packages, including docker and Open vSwitch, -Run the following: sudo bin/setup_dev.The setup_dev command installs the development environment dependencies, including python3, various network tools, a Java development kit and specific versions of Mininet and Faucet.
+-Copy the json key file you downloaded in step 1 to your daq/local directory -In /daq/local create a system.conf file.
+Point your system.conf file’s gcp credentials to the json key you copied to this location.
+Contents of system.conf should be similar to the following:

 ## Quickstart

 Running `bin/setup_daq` will setup all key components and the basic prerequisites.